 Once the clouds came in, it was foggy for the rest of the day.
 What started as great day for hiking turned into a slog through a wet cloud, and would probably have put more of a damper on my mood if this wasn’t vaguely typical Appalachian Trail weather — while not enjoyable, I’m somewhat used to hiking through a green tunnel, with wind, fog, and everything I have getting wet.
 I just didn’t really expect that out here.

 As the trail climbed San Jacinto, snow on the ground started to grow, and not only was it foggy from the cloud, it was hazy from the snowpack evaporating.

 I made it to a campsite around 6:15, and then spent a significant amount of time setting my tent up.
-The wind didn’t really help matters, but the ground was thin sand and it was pretty hard to get stakes to stay in, even with large rocks on top of them to help hold them down.
-I had to get out of my tent three or four times to fix stakes that pulled out in the wind.
-The ground was soft and sandy, and also not very deep before hitting the underlying rock, so it took a fair amount of effort to get the stakes in the ground, and then move dirt around to pack the stakes in and then weigh them down with rocks.
-(There weren’t a whole lot of rocks in the area; I largely had to demolish a fire pit to get large enough rocks.)
-And, while my tent is still flapping around in the wind, it’s not as bad as it was that night early on where it was constantly hitting me in the head.
+The ground was loose sand, made softer from the dampness in the air.
+With only a thin layer of sand between the surface and the rock underneath, it was pretty difficult to get my tent stakes to stay in the ground, even with large rocks on top of them to help hold them down.
+Continual winds didn’t help matters, either.
+Over the next couple of hours, I had to get out of my tent three or four times to fix stakes that pulled out in the wind.
+I wound up having to move dirt around and pack it down to help keep the stakes anchored.
+(There also weren’t a lot of suitable rocks in the immediate area; I had to demolish a fire pit to get large enough rocks.)
+My tent is still flapping around in the wind, but at least it’s not as bad as it was that night early on where it was constantly hitting me in the head.